|

 says only that all sexuality must be open to the transmission of life

-procreation.
-This is why birth control which blocks fertility in some way
+is why birth control which blocks fertility in some way (as opposed to simply

-(as opposed to simply abstaining from intercourse), and acts directed solely
+abstaining from intercourse if children are not desired), and acts directed solely

-to erotic pleasure (such as masturbation,
+to erotic pleasure (such as masturbation, anal

 penetration,[1]

-and same-sex stimulation) are considered to be grave sins; all of these things
+and oral sex) are grave sins; all of these things are closed, not open, to life

-narcissistic pleasure their ultimate delight, these
+transmission.
+By making narcissistic pleasure their ultimate

-precluding any service to God.
+end, precluding any service to God.

 So, in the end, the answer to

-your question can come from answering another question.
-How exactly would
+your question can come from answering another question: How exactly would

 Holy Matrimony in such a context serve God?
 If the only purpose of matrimony

-were to provide personal pleasure, then the sacrament wouldnt result
+were to provide personal pleasure, then the sacrament wouldn’t result

 in any service to God, would it?
 We are told, as Christians, to seek the